vicdenz/cave-devn-pygame/README.md

 # cave-devn-pygame
 This is a dungeon crawler type game created in Python using Pygame.
 The player has to venture through 3 levels, looking for chest and gearing then has fight a boss on the third level.
 This game contains multiple maps, loot RNG, TMX layer maps and enemy AI.

-This is my final project for Grade 10 Computer Science Gifted.
+This is my final project for Grade 10 Computer Science AP.

-### PLEASE DO NOT EDIT ANY FILE.
-IF EDITS OCCUR, THE PROGRAM MAY CRASH ON START.

 #### TO PLAY THE GAME YOU NEED TO HAVE INSTALLED:
 	1. Python 3.0.1 or above